Empower Your Practice

 Local SEO Costs for Doctors and Clinics

 For most private practices, local SEO for doctors is the most practical and highest-return entry point into search marketing.
 Patients searching for "family doctor near me" or "orthopedic surgeon in Austin" are expressing immediate intent.
-Capturing that traffic requires a specific set of tactics that differ from broader organic SEO.
+Capturing that traffic requires specific local tactics.

 Google Business Profile (GBP) optimisation is the foundation.
-Claiming, verifying, and actively managing your GBP listing ensures your practice appears in the local map pack, which often receives more clicks than the standard organic results.
-Ongoing GBP management, including responding to reviews, posting updates, and keeping hours accurate, is typically included in starter retainers or available as a standalone service for $200 to $500 per month.
+Claiming, verifying, and actively managing your GBP listing ensures your practice appears in the local map pack, which often receives more clicks than standard organic results.
+Ongoing GBP management, including responding to reviews and posting updates, is typically included in starter retainers or available as a standalone service for $200 to $500 per month.

 Local citation building involves listing your practice consistently across directories such as Healthgrades, Zocdoc, WebMD, Yelp, and dozens of general business directories.
-Inconsistent name, address, and phone number (NAP) data across these platforms erodes your local rankings.
+Inconsistent NAP (Name, Address, Phone number) data erodes local rankings.
 A one-time citation audit and cleanup typically costs $300 to $700.
-Ongoing citation management is usually bundled into a retainer.

-Reputation management is another significant cost centre for local SEO.
-Your average star rating and review volume directly influence whether patients click your listing.
-Agencies that provide active reputation management, including review generation campaigns and response management, typically charge $150 to $400 per month for this service alone.
+Reputation and review management is another significant cost centre for local SEO.
+Your average star rating directly influences whether patients click your listing.
+Agencies that provide active review generation campaigns typically charge $150 to $400 per month.

 The ROI calculation example: